-The content of a complete SCD file is comprised of these three parts plus a section with data
+The content of a complete SCD file is comprised of these three parts plus a section with data type templates describing which data and attributes are used by the IEDs.

-Substation Structure and Functional Naming: The substation structure represents the primary system architecture and describes which primary equipment functions are used, and how the equipment is connected.
+2.3 Substation Structure and Functional Naming

+The substation structure represents the primary system architecture and describes which primary equipment functions are used, and how the equipment is connected.
 The objects in this section are hierarchically structured and designated according to IEC 81346.
+Figure 3 shows an example of a substation single line diagram following the naming conventions of IEC 81346 for the substation structure and equipment such as disconnect switches and breakers.